 Presentation

-The NoteWriter is a CLI to generate notes from files.
+The NoteWriter is a CLI to extract objects from Markdown files.

-Users edit files in Markdown (with a few extensions).
-The NoteWriter parses these files to extract different objects (note, flashcard, reminder, etc.).
+Users edit Markdown files (with a few extensions).
+The NoteWriter CLI parses these files to extract different objects (notes, flashcards, reminders, etc.).

 Code Organization